 CALGARY, ALBERTA–(Marketwired – Nov.
-7, 2013) – Inter Pipeline Ltd. (“Inter Pipeline”) (TSX:IPL) announced today strong financial and operating results for the three and nine month periods ended September 30, 2013.
+6, 2014) – Inter Pipeline Ltd. (“Inter Pipeline”) (TSX:IPL) announced today financial and operating results for the three and nine month periods ended September 30, 2014.

-- Announced a $45 million expansion of the Polaris pipeline system to accommodate additional diluent deliveries to Imperial Oil’s Kearl oil sands project
+- Announced $100 million expansion of Mid-Saskatchewan pipeline system to accommodate volume growth

 * Please refer to the “Non-GAAP and additional GAAP Financial Measures” section of the MD&A.

-By segment, Inter Pipeline’s oil sands transportation, conventional oil pipelines, NGL extraction and bulk liquid storage businesses contributed funds from operations of $55.7 million, $47.0 million, $43.2 million and $17.2 million, respectively.
-Corporate costs, including interest, income tax and general and administrative charges amounted to $39.8 million for the quarter.
+By business segment, Inter Pipeline’s oil sands transportation, conventional oil pipelines, NGL extraction and bulk liquid storage businesses contributed $82.5 million, $48.7 million, $34.4 million and $19.8 million, respectively, to third quarter 2014 funds from operations.
+Third quarter corporate costs, including interest, income tax and general and administrative charges totaled $44.4 million.

 Oil Sands Transportation